kemoycampbell/bolzen/README.md

 ## The difference
 For this purpose, I will focus on two main differences

-* Design to work well with shared hosting provider platforms Existing web frameworks made the assumption that the user will have access to the shell,virtualHost file and among other which result in massive configurations need to get them to work.
+* Design to work well all type of hosting whether it be VPS or shared hosting provider platforms.
+Existing web frameworks made the assumption that the user will have access to the shell,virtualHost file and among other which result in massive configurations need to get them to work.
 Bolzen is design to work right out of the box.
 Developers only need to set the configuration within the config/ folder such as directory path,scheme, host, environment.
-Thus eliminate the need for shell or virtualHost access
+Thus eliminate the need for shell or virtualHost access.

 * Include project directory in the path
 Currently project directory are not include in the route paths by default in most web frameworks.
 Bolzen include the project directory that was supplied